odoo/documentation/accounting/bank/reconciliation/use_cases.rst

 Linking your bank statements with your accounting can be a lot of work.
 You need to find invoices back, relate payments and that amount of administration can cast a lot of time.
-Luckily, with Odoo you can very easily link your invoices or any other payment with your bank statements.
+Luckily, with Twenty20 you can very easily link your invoices or any other payment with your bank statements.

-Two reconciliation processes exist in Odoo.
+Two reconciliation processes exist in Twenty20.

 1. We can directly register a payment on the invoices
 2. We can reconcile open invoices with bank statements